-In the illustrations of the encyclopaedias from the 19th century that inspire the project, Camilla Brunelli does not just see faithful and passionate reproduction of insects.
+In the illustrations of the encyclopedias from the 19th century that inspires the project, Camilla Brunelli does not just see the faithful and passionate reproduction of insects.
 She sees a transformation.

-Glass makes it possible to give a three-dimensionality to the designs, maintaining the sense of harmony and lightness.
+Glass makes it possible to give a three-dimensionality to the designs, maintaining a sense of harmony and lightness.

 Project development and glass pieces by Simone Crestani